 Drive Smart, Do Your Part to Save Lives in North Carolina's Roadway Work Zones

-Warmer weather means that drivers will see more transportation workers on the North Carolina's roads and highways as a new construction season begins.
-To remind everyone to do their part to keep North Carolina's work zones safe, Governor Roy Cooper proclaimed April as Work Zone Awareness Month and April 3-7, 2017 as Work Zone Awareness Week.
+Warmer spring weather means that drivers will see more transportation workers on roads and highways statewide as a new construction season begins.
+To remind everyone to do their part to keep North Carolina's work zones safe, Governor Roy Cooper proclaimed April as Work Zone Awareness Month and April 9-13, 2018 as Work Zone Awareness Week.

 NCDOT reminds drivers to follow these tips to keep work zones safe: